konik32/openrest/README.md

 - `name` - name of this dto which should be passed in POST, PUT, PATCH query parameter named `dto`.
 When name is not specified dto won't be exported, and could be used only as nested object in other dto.
 - `entityCreatorType`, `entityMergerType` - by default entities are created or merged with dto by mapping all matching fields or getters/setters.
 To have more controll over the process one should create custom bean and pass it by type
 - `type` - the type of dto, whether it will be used for entity creation, merging or both.
+- `exported` - flag that indicates whether this DTO can be referenced in POST, PATCH, PUT requests

 ## @Nullable